titiushadow/titiushadow/README.md

 #  Hi There! 👋
-My name is Mesaque, and I'm a student at Unicesumar.
-I'm web developer.
+I'm Mesaque, web developer.
+I currently work as a freelance developer.
+I also course systems analysis and development at unicesumar.

 - 🎓 Studying at Unicesumar
 - 💻 Tech enthusiast